‘Days Of Our Lives’ Weekly Spoilers: Big Returns Shake Up Salem

 — Days of our Lives (@nbcdays) April 26, 2019

 Of course, Nicole will want to reunite with her daughter, Holly, immediately.
-She’s not happy to find out that Chloe Lane (Nadia Bjorlin) has been raising her daughter when she asked Eric to do so, and when the friends reunite things will get heated, with Nicole serving Chloe some major attitude.
+She’s not happy to find out that Chloe Lane (Nadia Bjorlin) has been raising her daughter when she asked Eric to do so, and when the friends reunite, things will get heated, with Nicole serving Chloe some major attitude.

 In the latest #DAYS, Sarah confronts Eric about what he told Marlena.https://t.co/ZsCmioRrzb pic.twitter.com/5uTAH5T5BF